negue/pixelpanel/README.md

 `!pixeladd COLOR` <br>
 `!pixeladd COLOR Emote` like "PogChamp"

 COLOR is:
 - a fixed CSS name
 - a RGB VALUE (#RRGGBB)
 - or special colors:
   - random, which is hue shifting
   - me (selected color of the chatter)

+`!pixel:cleanup` (only for the broadcaster)
+- clean up invalid cells